This is a list of some of the books I've read. Below each title is a short description of what I learned from or loved about them.

 I learned that children do not need to be made to learn and, in fact, you can destroy their natural curiosity if you attempt to make them learn.
 Every child has their own unique way of learning and deriving meaning, which is why it's ridiculous that schools make them all learn in a uniform way.
 More than showing me how children learn, John Holt sparked in me a new, more compassionate way of seeing children.

-I always knew that punishments were bad, but if I didn't read this book I would have never known how dangerous rewards are to a child's future well-being and happiness.
+I always knew that punishments were bad, but if I didn't read this book I would have never known how equally dangerous rewards can be to a child's future well-being and happiness.
 Rewards and punishments may get your child to do what you want in the short term, but it has very bad repercussions in the long term.

 I imagine that getting through this book is not easy for most parents because it shows that most of what they thought was good parenting is actually bad.
 I'm not a parent myself but, as a young adult who's parents relied heavily on artificial rewards and punishments, this book conjured up strong feelings of anger, frustration and sadness.
 This book has brought a lot of clarity about why I struggle with being free.
 With this clarity, I am now on a better path to healing and becoming a happier person.